jasontalon/esri-scraper/README.md

 * Sequelize - for data repository

 ## Generated data
-Please see db/data.db for generated data.
+Please download db/data.db for generated data.
+You can browser the data using DB Browser for SQLite.